Skip to main content

 Shift one: turn every FAQ item into a hard question-heading + direct short answer.
 AI models love this pattern because it maps cleanly to user prompts.
 Shift two: add a summary table of key specs, comparisons, or decision criteria - Perplexity especially favors tabled data for side-by-side evaluation.
 Shift three: deploy a minimal llms.txt file that signals to AI crawlers which pages and sections are most extractable.
 These three moves alone unlocked visibility across ChatGPT, Perplexity, and Google AI Overviews.

 The table below shows the exact before/after transformations we applied.
 Each row represents a structural element that changed from invisible prose to an AI-extractable format.
-In our testing, this pattern consistently produced a measurable citation lift.

 • ChatGPT prefers explicit question-answer pairs with labeled sections